Dhivya-C/NLP_Assignment_1/README.md

-# NLP_Course_Work
+# NLP_Assignment_1

-This repository contains the projects and assignments completed as a part of the course COMP 5413 - Topics in Natural Language Processing
+This repository holds the necessary files for submission of Assignment_1